TITANIC-YELLOW/FEM/README.md

 Taking heat conduction as an example, if we want to calculate the stiffness matrix, mass matrix, and load vector of a pyramid shaped element, we need to perform triple integration of the correlation function f (x, y, z) within the element.

 At this point, the **PyramidInt64.pyd** file came in handy.
-In this file, a function IntInPyramid (func) was defined, which takes a function name func as a parameter and returns a float type result, which is the integration value of the function in the standard integral domain.
+In this file, a function **IntInPyramid (func)** was defined, which takes a function name as a parameter and returns a *float* type result, which is the integration value of the function in the standard integral domain.

 ### the standard integral domain of pyramid shaped element
 ```python